cyverse-archive/DE/services/api/endpoints/collaborators.md

 }
 ```

-Assuming the service doesn't encounter an error, the status code will be 200 and
-the response body will contain the information for all of the users who were
-found.
-If none of the users were found then the response body will consist of an
-empty JSON object.
+Assuming the service doesn't encounter an error, the status code will be 200 and the response body will contain the information for all of the users who were found.
+If none of the users were found then the response body will consist of an empty JSON object.

 Here's an example with a match:

 ```
-$ curl -s "http://by-tor:8888/secured/user-info?proxyToken=$(cas-ticket)&username=nobody" | python -mjson.tool
+$ curl -sH "$AUTH_HEADER" "http://by-tor:8888/secured/user-info?username=nobody" | python -mjson.tool
 {
     "nobody": {
         "email": "nobody@iplantcollaborative.org",